Axiomatic47/mini_simulations/README.md

 # Axiomatic Intelligence Growth Simulation Framework

 This project implements a mathematical framework for modeling intelligence growth, truth adoption, and suppression dynamics using parallels to fundamental physics principles.
-The framework includes comprehensive numerical stability safeguards to ensure reliable simulation results.
+The framework includes comprehensive numerical stability safeguards to ensure reliable simulation results and a visualization dashboard to explore the data.

 ## Directory Structure